Challenge:

 Evidence:

-During a 15-year period the population of great woodpeckers doubled in Canada and tripled in Quebec.
-As a result, Hydro-Québec, which manages a fleet of 2 million poles, experienced an exponential increase in woodpecker activity on its facilities.
+During a 15-year period the population of woodpeckers doubled in Canada.
+As a result, a leading utility experienced an exponential increase in woodpecker activity.

-From 2012 to 2021, the utility documented more than 100,000 poles with damage caused by woodpeckers.
-About 12,000 poles of those require replacement.
-While older wood poles were thought to be more vulnerable to the birds, Hydro-Quebec’s newest facility found 10 percent of its 500 poles already damaged after just two years in service.
+From 2012 to 2021, the utility documented more than 100,000 poles with damage caused by woodpeckers with over 10 percent requiring replacement.
+While older wood poles were thought to be more vulnerable to the birds, it was discovered that 10 percent of its newest poles – just two years of service – had also been damaged.